 Summary

-In conclusion, if you’ve been wondering, “is it painful for chickens to lay eggs”, the short answer is no. This is generally true unless they are very young or they’re laying exceptionally large eggs.
-However, you can still make the process comfortable by making sure that they receive proper care.
+In conclusion, if you’ve been wondering, “Is it painful for chickens to lay eggs?” the short answer is no. This is generally true unless they are very young or laying exceptionally large eggs.
+However, you can still make the process comfortable by ensuring they receive proper care.